mattpmason/resume/resume.md

 Quorum Information Technologies, November 2017 to March 2020, St. John’s, NL

 - Developed software features using a .NET development environment to enhance in-house Dealer Management Software solution
-- Developed API features using a .NET development environment to faciliate data exchange between car dealerships and manufacturers in accordance with Standards for Technology in Automotive Retail (STAR)
+- Developed API features using a .NET development environment to facilitate data exchange between car dealerships and manufacturers in accordance with Standards for Technology in Automotive Retail (STAR)
 - Consulted with support staff via phone and messaging to review development requirements
 - Conducted development reviews with coworkers in-person or via phone and messaging to verify that solutions matched requirements
 - Managed software source code using Microsoft Visual Sourcesafe to ensure running integrity of deployed software